zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/conditions-and-filters.md

 ## Access Condition

-Part of the [Access Addon](/essentials-for-yoothemepro/addon/access) workflow, Access Condition has the same purpose as the [Dynamic Condition](#dynamic-condition) do, but with support for dynamic content, multiple rules and custom evaluation logic.
-You can opt to use it instead as per the benefits.
+Part of the [Access Addon](/essentials-for-yoothemepro/addon/access) workflow, Access Condition has the same functionality as the [Dynamic Condition](#dynamic-condition), but with support for dynamic content, multiple rules and custom evaluation logic.
+You can opt to use it instead as per higher possibilities.

 {% image %}
 ![Access Conditions](/assets/ytp/sources/access-conditions.webp)